 The primary reason businesses are not salable is that business owners fail to plan for the sale.
 Unrealistic valuation, customer concentration and poor accounting are common obstacles.

-Sale of a home-based business is a challenging task for the owners.
+Sale of a home-based business is a challenging task for the owner.
 Read what to consider when preparing for sale and selling a single-person business.

 How do you sell your business?
 Read about exit strategies, business valuation, due diligence and drafting the buy-sell agreement.
 A short guide to prepare your business for sale.

-Selling a company is not an easy decision to make, you'll need to take several critical steps to prepare yourself and your business for sale.
+Selling a company is not an easy decision to make — you'll need to take several critical steps to plan and prepare your business for sale.

 The sale of a family-owned business can be tricky.
 You can sell it on the open market, or to another family member.
 There are pros and cons to each one of these options.
 Read about the tips, tricks, and traps with family businesses.

 You've made a decision to sell your business.
-However before preparing it for sale, think again about your motivation and the reasons.
+However before preparing the business for sale, think again about your motivation and the reasons.
 Why are you selling?

 Thinking of selling your business?
 Are you ready, and is your business prepared?
 Here is a comprehensive checklist to keep your reasons and motivation to sell well organized.